Does a Meal Prep System Save Time?

 I start with picking out our dinners for the week based on what we have in the recipe binder and then pick my new recipe for the week.
 One of my resolutions this year is one new recipe a week to mix it up, so I grab a recipe (most often from the Fixate cookbook) and put it into our weekly plan.
 Dinners tend to be the hardest ones to pick out and plan because they are different each night.
 I rotate 1-2 breakfasts and lunches which keeps it simple for me.

-Simple Meal Planning
+Simple Meal Planning and Grocery Shopping on a Budget

 On Saturdays I go shopping for anything I need to make my meals.
 While I am meal planning I jot down what ingredients I need for the week and then cross check my pantry inventory so I know what I need to get.